lee-coates/pass-data-community-summit-2023/presentations/comparing-mssql-to-open-source-db-platforms.md

 ## Goals
 1. Attendees will develop a strategy for choosing and supporting a Database Management System.
 2. Attendees will understand the history and motivations of both MSSQL and various Open Source Database Platforms.
-3. Attendess will gain the skills to setup and explore a Database in MSSQL, PostgreSQL, MySQL, and MongoDB.
+3. Attendess will gain the skills to setup and explore a database in MSSQL, PostgreSQL, MySQL, and MongoDB.